Taeyong-Sung/quiz-game/README.md

 ## Description
 ![screenshot](https://github.com/user-attachments/assets/6001f7e0-cac7-403f-94a8-61cd1780eb34)
 Lets play a simple quiz game!
-The goal for this simple quiz is to score above a 3!
+The goal for this simple quiz is to score above 3!

 ## Let's get started!

 ### Click here to [Play](https://www.taeyong-sung.github.io/quiz-game)

-Click on one of the categories to start the game, and pick what you think the answer might be!
-There will be a total of questions correct at the end of each quiz!
+Select on one of the category to start the game, and pick what you think the answer might be!
+At the end of the quiz, it will show total of your correct answers!

 ## Attributions:
 * [Google Images](https://www.google.com/imghp)